 - The redundant record/capture is used when you want to save the record files or captured pictures in the redundant HDD.
-You must configure the redundant HDD in HDD settings.
-For detailed information, see Chapter 13.4.2. - The parameters of Main Stream (Event) are read-only. - 3.
+You must configure the redundant HDD in HDD settings. - The parameters of Main Stream (Event) are read-only. - 3.
 Parameters Settings for Sub-stream - 1) Enter the Sub-stream tab page.